RZ10 Lux Integrated Processor

 The RZ10 Lux Integrated Processor has a single 400 MHz Sharc digital signal processor (DSP).
 It includes one bank of integrated Lux light drivers and photosensors.
 The RZ10x model (shown above) has three DSPs and two Lux banks standard.
 Both models are expandable to up to four DSPs.

 Each Lux bank has 3 output drivers and 2 inputs.
 Each output port can have either a Lux LED, an M8 connector to drive an external LED, or a BNC connector to control a voltage signal.
-Each input port can have either a Lux PS1 photosensor, Lux PM1 power meter, or BNC connector to measure a voltage input.
+Each input port can have either a Lux PS1 or PS2 photosensor, a Lux PM1 power meter, or a BNC connector to measure a voltage input.
 The components are interchangeable by the user.

 The RZ10 includes one additional analog input channel.
 The RZ10x includes two additional analog input channels.
-The RZ10x fiber optic input port can acquire up to 32 channels of neurophysiological signals from a PZ amplifier at up to ~50kHz for real-time processing synchronized to your fiber photometry data and/or optogenetic stimulation.
+The RZ10x fiber optic input port can acquire up to 32 channels of neurophysiological signals from a PZ amplifier at up to ~50 kHz for real-time processing synchronized to your fiber photometry data and/or optogenetic stimulation.

 The RZ10 and RZ10x both feature 24-bits of digital I/O (four bits are accessible on the front panel BNC connectors) and a legacy fiber optic port to acquire neurophysiological signals from a Medusa4Z, RA8GA, or RA16PA preamplifier.